TASEmulators/BizHawk/README.md

 If you download BizHawk this way, **don't mix different versions**, keep each version in its own folder.
 The runtime dependencies are glibc, Mono "complete", OpenAL, and `lsb_release`. .NET Core is **not** a runtime dependency, only Mono.
 WINE is also **not** a runtime dependency.

 Run `EmuHawkMono.sh` to start EmuHawk—you can run it from anywhere, so creating a .desktop file to wrap the script is fine.
 The shell script should print an error if it fails, otherwise it's safe to ignore console output.
-There are some command-line options which aren't well-documented; you might be able to figure them out from [the code](https://github.com/TASVideos/BizHawk/blob/e128cb82f211dade27d04a21737e073374098f49/src/BizHawk.Client.EmuHawk/ArgParser.cs).
-They're the same on Windows, with one exception: passing `--mono-no-redirect` *as the first argument* prints stdout to the console. *Not* passing it will redirect stdout to a file.
+It takes mostly the same command-line arguments as on Windows: see [*Passing command-line arguments*](#passing-command-line-arguments).

 Most features and cores work, notable omissions being Lua support, Mupen64Plus (N64), and Octoshock (PSX).
 See [#1430](https://github.com/TASVideos/BizHawk/issues/1430) for details.